Kasoro47/CodeHarbor/README.md

 Initial Setup
 -------------

 Before deploying our Kubernetes configurations, we prepared our environment with necessary tools including Docker, `kubectl`, and a local Kubernetes cluster using `kind`.
-The `kind` tool allows us to run Kubernetes locally for testing purposes.
+The `kind` tool allows us to run Kubernetes.

 ### Installing `kubectl`